 We've noticed a lot of press lauding recent all-time highs of the Dow Jones Industrial Average.
-Last Friday's commentary section of the Wall Street Journal featured an essay from economist Jeremy Siegel defending the "venerated" index (Click here for the full article:
+Last Friday's commentary section of the Wall Street Journal featured an essay from economist Jeremy Siegel defending the "venerated" index.

 His reasoning is based on a truly confounding notion: because stocks in the Dow are chosen by committee, the index is superior to cap-weighted indexes.
 We quote: "Despite widespread pressure, the Dow wisely excluded these and other tech stocks (particularly Cisco, which for a time was the world's largest company by stock market value) from the industrial average."